Defective Product Accident Lawyer in Ocala, Florida

 • Marketing defects – The company improperly markets the product.
 This is also called a failure to warn when the company knows or should have known about a product defect, yet it failed to alert the public about it and continued to sell the product as is.

-In almost every product liability case, your lawyer will try to use a combination of these theories to hold the defendant liable.
-Usually, most defendants know about a product defect but do not report it or take steps to conceal it.
 They may use extensive testing mechanisms before they sell the product, and they continue to monitor it.
 However, they often keep selling defective products in the name of profits when the right thing to do is pull the product from the market and alert the public.

 You Can Also Prove Negligence and Breach of Warranties